| | |

 My favorite part of the book is the ending, though.
 I love how the story ends with the little boy’s shoe still up in the air.
 The author asks the reader what the boy should do.
 It’s great for inviting a discussion of both sides and provides the perfect segue into persuasive writing.

 First, I read this story to the class.
-Then, I ask my class what the little boy should do, and I ask them to tell me why he should or shouldn’t squish the ant.
-Next, I make a t-chart with reasons why he should squish the ant or let him go.
-That chart becomes a point of reference as I model completing a graphic organizer listing my opinion and three supportive arguments.
+Then, I asked my class what the little boy should do and asked them to tell me why he should or shouldn’t squish the ant.
+Next, I made a T-chart with reasons why he should squish the ant or let him go.
+That chart became a point of reference as I modeled completing a graphic organizer listing my opinion and three supportive arguments.

 Persuasive writing is one of my favorite units to teach.
 Between introducing it with Oreos and getting to an awesome mentor text, “Hey, Little Ant” it is engaging and a lot of fun.
 If you’re an elementary school teacher, especially a first or 2nd grade teacher, you will want to check out these ideas before planning your lesson on persuasive writing.
 You’ll find ideas for books to read, a writing prompt, and activities you can use.

 The next day, I will model turning the graphic organizer into a paragraph.
-Also, the t-chart remains up and serves as scaffolding for my students to write their own paragraphs, which we hang up with a cute picture of a shoe that they color.
+The t-chart also remains up and serves as scaffolding for my students to write their own paragraphs, which we hang up with a cute picture of a shoe that they color.
 (You can get a free copy of my template for this project here.)

 Check out “Hey, Little Ant” and grab yourself a copy.
 It is the best book I have found for introducing persuasive writing to young kids.
 If you have a suggestion for another great book, leave a comment and let me know.